 4 Small pork ribs

-3 Macho plantains, peeled and sliced
+3 Plantains, peeled and sliced

 4 tablespoons of Olive oil